AgnostiqHQ/covalent/README.md

 </details>

-> ** Drop a ⭐ **
->
-> If you find Covalent useful or interesting, feel free to give us a ⭐ on GitHub!
+If you find Covalent useful or interesting, feel free to give us a ⭐ on GitHub!
 Your support helps us to continue developing and improving this framework.